 Data Source and Cohort Selection

-Data were obtained from the National Cancer Institute’s SEER 18-registry (1973-2016) database.
+Data for the HR+ cohort were obtained from the National Cancer Institute’s SEER 18-registry (1973-2016) database.
 The cohort includes women with a microscopically confirmed HR+ (estrogen- or progesterone receptor-positive) breast cancer diagnosed between 1990 and 2006, such that there is a minimum of 10 years of potential follow-up time.
-Women with any cancers diagnosed prior to the eligible HR+ breast cancer were excluded, because cause of death in this SEER database is attributed to the first cancer, only; thus, if patients with prior cancers were included – and such a patient's cause of death was at all cancer related – it would be linked to their first cancer diagnosis in SEER regardless of whether or not that cancer was the true cause of death.
-In such a situation, if the actual cause of death was the HR+ breast cancer but attribution went to a previous cancer, then the breast cancer-related death would not be captured.
-So, including only patients whose first lifetime cancer diagnosis was the HR+ breast cancer of interest was required to capture deaths caused by HR+ breast cancer.
-However, patients may still have had any number of subsequent cancers, and we acknowledge the potential bias this poses to accurate attribution of cause of death as well.
+Women with any cancers diagnosed prior to the eligible HR+ breast cancer were exlcuded, because cause of death in this SEER database is attributed to the first cancer, only; thus, if patients with prior cancers were included – and such a patient’s cause of death was at all cancer related – it would be linked to their first cancer diagnosis in SEER, regardless of whether that cancer was the true cause of death.
+In such a situation, if the actual cause of death was the HR+ breast cancer, but attribution went to a previous cancer, then the breast cancer-related death would not be captured.
+So, including only patients whose first lifetime cancer diagnosis was the HR+ breast cancer of interest was required in order to capture deaths caused by HR+ breast cancer.
+However, patients may still have had any number of subsequent cancers, and we acknowledge the potential bias this poses to accurate attribution of cause of death.
 Please see Limitations for additional discussion.
 The figure to the right diagrams selection of the HR+ study cohort.

 Statistical Considerations

 BCSM is defined as the interval from initial breast cancer diagnosis to death from breast cancer, and patients still alive are censored at last follow-up.
 Similarly, non-BCSM and all-cause mortality are defined as the intervals from initial diagnosis to death from causes other than breast cancer, or any cause (respectively), and patients still alive are censored at last follow-up.
-The cumulative incidence of BCSM and non-BCSM are estimated non-parametrically via the method of Gray (1988), as implemented in the cmprsk package in R. All-cause mortality was estimated by taking the complement of the Kaplan-Meier survival function, as implemented in the survival package.
-Due to the non-parametric approach used, it is possible to specify a subgroup and estimation time frame for which there are too few patients (and too few deaths) in SEER to yield reasonable estimates.
-For this reason, estimates are displayed only when there are at least 20 total deaths within the specified estimation time frame in the subgroup of interest; when there are fewer than 20 deaths, estimates are withheld and an “Inestimable” message is shown.
+The cumulative incidence of BCSM and non-BCSM in are estimated non-parametrically via the method of Gray (1988), implemented in the cmprsk package in R. All-cause mortality was estimated by taking the complement of the Kaplan-Meier survival function, as implemented in the survival package.
+Despite age at diagnosis being input continuously in the tool, the age entered is categorized into one of the following age groups (in years) for estimation: <40, 40-49, 50-59, 60-69, 70-79, and 80+.
+Such categorization is necessary so that the subgroups defined can be reasonably sized (and can capture a sufficient number of deaths to yeild reasonable estimates).
+However, due to the non-parametric approach used here, it is still possible to specify a subgroup and estimation timeframe for which there are too few patients (and too few deaths) in SEER to yeild reasonable estimates.
+For this reason, estimates are displayed only when there are at least 20 total deaths within the specified estimation timeframe in the subgroup of interest; when there are fewer than 20 deaths, estimates are withheld and an “Inestimable” message is shown.

 Click to show demographics of the HR+ cohort